fleetdm/fleet/docs/REST API/rest-api.md

 | os_settings_disk_encryption | string | query | Filters the hosts by the status of the disk encryption setting applied to the hosts.
 Valid options are 'verified', 'verifying', 'action_required', 'enforcing', 'failed', or 'removing_enforcement'.  **Note: If this filter is used in Fleet Premium without a team ID filter, the results include only hosts that are not assigned to any team.** |
 | populate_software     | boolean | query | If `true`, the response will include a list of installed software for each host, including vulnerability data. |

+> `software_id` is deprecated as of Fleet 4.42.
+It is maintained for backwards compatibility.
+Please use the `software_version_id` instead.

+If `software_title_id` is specified, an additional top-level key `"software_title"` is returned with the software title object corresponding to the `software_title_id`.
+See [List software](#list-software) response payload for details about this object.

+If `software_version_id` is specified, an additional top-level key `"software"` is returned with the software object corresponding to the `software_version_id`.
+See [List software versions](#list-software-versions) response payload for details about this object.

 If `additional_info_filters` is not specified, no `additional` information will be returned.

-If `software_id` is specified, an additional top-level key `"software"` is returned with the software object corresponding to the `software_id`.
-See [List all software](#list-all-software) response payload for details about this object.

 If `mdm_id` is specified, an additional top-level key `"mobile_device_management_solution"` is returned with the information corresponding to the `mdm_id`.